Brands

 Supply Chain Transparency

 After years of sourcing and production scandals, consumers want to know where their wardrobes come from.
 Where was the fabric sourced?
 Who did the beading?
 What was the product’s journey before it arrived in stores?
-Now some brands are sharing who makes their products, where their products are made and the conditions of their working environments.
-Supply chain transparency holds brands accountable, motivates them to do better and puts customers at ease.

 Fair Wage Practices